kyoz/godot-haptics/README.md

 Enable `Haptics` plugin in your android export preset

-Enable `Haptics` permission.

-*Note*: You must [use custom build](https://docs.godotengine.org/en/stable/tutorials/export/android_custom_build.html) for Android to use plugins.
+*Note*: You must [use gradle build](https://docs.godotengine.org/en/stable/tutorials/export/android_gradle_build.html) for Android to use plugins.

 ## iOS